docker/docs/registry/compatibility.md

 With the move toward multiple architecture images the distribution project introduced two new manifest types: Schema 2 manifests and manifest lists.
-Registry 2.3 supports all three manifest types and in order to be compatible with older Docker engines sometimes performs an on-the-fly transformation of a manifest before serving the JSON in the response.
+Registry 2.3 supports all three manifest types and to be compatible with older Docker engines sometimes performs an on-the-fly transformation of a manifest before serving the JSON in the response.